fastruby/blog/_posts/2019-08-20-Introducing-bundler-leak.markdown

 </div>

 ## Conclusion
 We want to say thanks to all the contributors who contributed to bundler audit, it was a great inspiration for this plugin!
 If you want to learn more or contribute to bundler leak check the repository and submit an issue or PR.

+Also thanks to https://github.com/ASoftCo/leaky-gems the project that inspired the `ruby-mem-advisory-db` and all the [contributors](https://github.com/ASoftCo/leaky-gems#contributors)